COVID-19 restrictions have eased, but the virus is still a part of everyday life.

 - Avoid touching your face.

 - Please be prepared and flexible with your plans.
-If a park appears crowded, leave and come back at another time.

 - Stay home if you’re sick.